-(1) The Company has granted PIP Awards to each NEO pursuant to the terms of the Performance Incentive Plan (see "Compensation Discussion and Analysis - Components of Executive Compensation - Performance Incentive Plan").
+- (1) The Company has granted PIP Awards to each NEO pursuant to the terms of the Performance Incentive Plan (see "Compensation Discussion and Analysis Components of Executive Compensation Performance Incentive Plan").
 The NEOs may be entitled to receive certain payments for their PIP Awards upon termination of employment for the reasons outlined in the table.
 The actual value of PIP Awards cannot be determined until the end of the applicable performance period of such award when such amounts are actually earned.
-For purposes of this disclosure, a target level of performance has been assumed in calculating the amounts shown in the table.
-For details regarding the grants that have been made to the NEOs, see "Compensation Discussion and Analysis - 2022 Compensation Decisions - Performance Incentive Plan - Outstanding Awards".
+For purposes of calculating the amounts shown in the table, the PIP Payout has been pro-rated based on a termination date of December 31, 2024 and assumes a target level of performance.
+For details regarding the grants that have been made to the NEOs, see "Compensation Discussion and Analysis 2024 Compensation Decisions Performance Incentive Plan Outstanding Awards". - (2) The Performance Incentive Plan provides that upon the Company entering into a transaction which upon completion shall or is likely to result in a change of control, the Board may, in its sole discretion, shorten the performance period, adjust the performance measures and/or accelerate the payout determination date and settlement of the PIP Payout in respect of all outstanding PIP Awards held by any participant.
+The actual amount that each NEO could receive in the future as a result of a change of control and the subsequent termination of their employment for good reason could differ materially from the amounts shown in the table as a result of the factors noted above and the level of performance achieved.